dandels/dmodman/README.md

 downloaded with it, and also supports some API queries that have little practical applications as of yet.

+![A TUI with a list of mod files, a completed download, and some files that could be updated.](/screenshot.png)

 ## Installation
 dmodman is written in Rust, and should work with any recent version of the Rust toolchain.